Choose the right: History

-The letters CTR, a reference to this phrase, are incorporated into a shield logo designed by Joel Holbrook Izatt, (refer to Church Archives MS 21740 1997) Margery Cannon and Lurene Wilkinson who were Primary General Board members in the 1960s.
+The letters CTR, a reference to this phrase, are incorporated into a shield logo designed by Joel Holbrook Izatt Margery Cannon and Lurene Wilkinson who were Primary General Board members in the 1960s.
 In 1970, a church committee headed by Naomi W. Randall recommended that the shield be incorporated into official church material.
 Since then, both the phrase and symbol have been used in religious educational materials for LDS youth of Primary age.
 The symbol is also used in LDS culture by members of all ages, both as a reminder of the motto, as well as an indicator of religious affiliation.
 The CTR initials, displayed on the shield and in other forms, can be seen mainly on CTR rings as well as other types of jewelry, tee shirts, bookmarks and stationery.

 According to the US Patent and Trademark Office, the LDS Church's stylized "CTR" abbreviation and shield with the CTR symbol are trademarked for use on finger ring jewelry by Intellectual Reserve, Inc. The phrase "Choose the Right", however, is not trademarked in the United States and may be used by anyone for commercial purposes.